CartoDB/carto.js/doc/api_methods.md

 ### vis.addOverlay(_options_)

-Adds an overlay to the map that can be either a zoom control, a tooltip or an infobox.
+Adds an overlay to the map that can be either a zoom control, a tooltip or an infowindow.

 #### Arguments

 Option | Description
 --- | ---
-layer | layer from the visualization where the overlay should be applied (optional) type | zoom / tooltip / infobox
+layer | layer from the visualization where the overlay should be applied (optional) type | zoom / tooltip / infowindow

 If no layer is provided, the overlay will be added to the first layer of the visualization.
 Extra options are available based on the specific UI component.